Frank-III/personal_site/src/content/blogs/Welcome_to_my_blog.md

 ## Who am I ?

 I'm a 22 years old grad student in Financial Engineering.
-I'm currently in
+I'm in loved with Functional Programming, spending spare time working side-projects built with Julia, Typescript and, of course, Python.

 ## What is this blog about ?